Best Writing Books for Beginners

 2. Eats, Shoots and Leaves by Lynne Truss

-- the zero tolerance approach to punctuation!
+.
 If you struggle with punctuation and grammar, this book will set you straight, and make you laugh along the way.
 Ms. Truss’s seemingly absolute disdain for the grammatically impaired is what led to the creation of this now-legendary book.
-Ms. Truss covers commas, apostrophes and all other manner of punctuation, and also delves into the type of grammatical confusion poor punctuation can cause.
-Eats, Shoots and Leaves
+Ms. Truss covers commas, apostrophes and all other manners of punctuation, and also delves into the type of grammatical confusion poor punctuation can cause.
+Eats, Shoots & Leaves: The Zero Tolerance Approach to Punctuation

 Her title is the perfect example, as she illustrates with a joke.
 To paraphrase: A panda walks into a restaurant and orders a sandwich.
 When he’s done eating he pulls out a pistol and shoots the waiter, then gets up and walks out.
 As the panda is leaving, one of the staff says, “Hey, buddy, what do you think you’re doing?”
 The panda replies, “I’m a panda.
 Look it up.”
 The waiter pulls out a badly punctuated wildlife manual and reads: Panda: Large black-and-white bear-like mammal. native to China.
 Eats, shoots and leaves.”

 Ms. Truss gets her point across throughout the book using humorous and sometimes startling anecdotes.
 You’ll enjoy the read and learn a whole lot, but one word of caution: The book is written with a British tilt (even the American release), so for American readers be sure to understand that there a few slight variances in punctuation usage.